choojun/sas/README.md

 [P3g.sas](https://github.com/choojun/sas/blob/main/P3g.sas)

-### Practical 4: Concern on Merging Datasets and Repetitive Operations
+### Practical 4: Concerns about Merging Datasets and Repetitive Operations

 [P4a.sas](https://github.com/choojun/sas/blob/main/P4a.sas) How to specify length (by number of bytes) for character variables